MatSciTools/HFCalc/README.md

 make CXX=mpic++ CXXFLAGS=...
 make install
 ```
 Replace mpic++ in the above with the desired MPI wrapper compiler (eg mpiicpc for Intel systems).
 The executable (called hfcalc) will be placed in the bin/ folder.
-In case of any errors during make, please open an issue if it doesn't work.
+In case of any errors during make, please open an issue.

 ## Running a calculation